Echium wildpretii | Echium ‘Tower of Jewels’

 Each Echium plant is capable of producing thousands of seeds.
 Seeds will create volunteer plants.
 Echium wildpretii is more hardy than Echium pininana and is surprisingly well suited to milder, maritime areas.
+Plants can survive Zone 8 winters with HEATED protection.
 It is common for folks to move these plants into a greenhouse for the winter, or cover with plant blankets/fleece outdoors.
 They seem to fair well outdoors with protection, just as long as they have good drainage.
-We have had volunteer seedlings survive winters with a weeks worth of snow on the ground down to 10 degrees F, completely unprotected (2021). sure to plant in full sun and very well-draining soil in wet temperate areas.
+Be sure to plant in full sun and very well-draining soil in wet temperate areas.

 Echium Tower of Jewels holds the RHS Award of Garden Merit!
 This is without question, one of our favorite plants of all time.